Langerz82/roguequest/README.md

 22/11/2023
 Unfortunately there were major errors when saving Players.
 For this reason I had to wipe the Server data.
 Old accounts will need to be re-created and Players will have to start from new again.
 My sincere apologies however this was a necessary step as the data save process corrupted accounts and did not let the users in again once created.
 Thanks for understanding.

-11/11/2023
-Items and Quests may have been wiped for current accounts.
-This was needed as they save in a new format.
-Having it done now will make the saving backend faster, thanks for your understanding.

-09/11/2023 Version 0.85 Released.
-* Initial Craft System Added.
-You can now craft armors, weapons and gather nodes will come later on.
-* Archer and Fighter class merged.
-You can switch by equipping a ranged weapon or melee weapon.
-* Weapon Types Levelling now introduced in addition to specific weapon sepcializations.
-* Various Armor slots now introduced instead of just one.
-* Various code re-factoring and bug fixes.

 Note - Report any bugs to the issue tracker here: https://github.com/Langerz82/retrorpgonline2-client/issues

 ![alt text](https://github.com/Langerz82/retrorpgonline2-client/blob/main/rro2-promo.png?raw=true)